-The ubiquitous chicken wing is ready for kick off and will most certainly win game MVP – Most Valuable Poultry – during the Kansas City-San Francisco Super Bowl at Hard Rock Stadium in Miami this weekend.
+The ubiquitous chicken wing is ready for kick off and will most certainly win game MVP – Most Valuable Poultry – during the San Fran-KC Super Bowl this Sunday.

-I had no idea there was such a body, but the National Chicken Council in the U.S., as cited by Forbes.com, reported in its annual “Chicken Wing Report” that they are projecting that Americans will consume “a record-breaking” 1.4 billion chicken wings during Super Bowl LIV weekend.
+I had no idea there was such a body, but the National Chicken Council in the U.S., as cited by Forbes.com, reports annually a “Chicken Wing Report” that we can expect Americans will consume more than 1.3 billion chicken wings during Super Bowl Sunday.

 That’s billion, with a “B.” It’s an unimaginable amount.
 But at the same time, it’s testament to the enduring popularity of the snack.

-Sure, there’s millions of pizzas that will be tossed and millions of kilograms of avocados that will be blitzed, like quarterbacks Mahomes and Garoppolo, to make tonnes of guacamole, but the definitive dish for the planet’s biggest game is by far chicken wings.
+Sure, there’s millions of pizzas that will be tossed and millions of kilograms of avocados that will be blitzed, like today’s quarterbacks, to make tonnes of guacamole, but the definitive dish for the planet’s biggest game is by far chicken wings.

 In fact, in totality, wings are the definitive sports-bar food in North America, supported heavily by the beer that goes so nicely with them.
 To my thinking they are simply emblematic of the events and foot traffic that takes place at bars and restaurants across the continent.